 A walking tour can be a fun way to introduce kids to the city and even little ones can appreciate seeing the artwork, fountains and statues along the way.
 Consider a shorter tour with younger kids, Pierce recommends.

-The Detroit Experience Factory offers five free walking tours every week.
+The Detroit Experience Factory offers a variety of free walking tours every week.

 “We have a one-hour art and architecture tour every Friday for free,” she says.
 “You get to see a lot of really cool stuff.”